bobiverse/percbar/README.md

 # percbar

 Display data in horizontal percentage bar.
 This is static bar.
-If you looking for dynamic progress bar, check this great package  https://github.com/cheggaaa/pb .
+If you looking for dynamic progress bar, check these great packages:  https://github.com/schollz/progressbar and https://github.com/cheggaaa/pb .

 ## Preview